Local councils and KiwiRail get $60 million from Provincial Growth Fund for job creation

 The Government has announced a $60 million injection to councils and KiwiRail to create 800 new jobs nationwide for New Zealanders impacted by Covid-19.

-Regional Economic Development Minister Shane Jones said as part of the Provincial Growth Fund (PGF) reset $60 million would be allocated for road and rail projects across the country that will focus on worker redeployment.
+Regional Economic Development Minister Shane Jones said as part of the Provincial Growth Fund (PGF) reset $60m would be allocated for road and rail projects across the country that will focus on worker redeployment.

 "This is made up of $27.2m for local roading projects, $26m for rail projects and nearly $6.8m for the Ministry of Social Development to support workers into training to take up these jobs."